a-longe/obsidiain_notes/Capstone/Calendar To Do List Jan 11.md

 	- Don't need to move things like clear_display and thing s like that but methods being used to assist bigger methods like move_to should be moved out for testing
 	- if returns value, rule of thumb should be to remove it
 - [ ] Jan 22th - add promotion
+- [ ] Jan 24th - calculate *legal* moves
+	- only allow moves if it does not put king in check
-- [ ] Jan 23th  - connect stock fish to play against
+- [ ] Jan 26th  - connect stock fish to play against

-- [ ] Jan 24th - Start on engine in Racket
+- [ ] Jan 28th - Start on engine in Racket